go-aah/examples/domain-subdomain/README.md

   <h2 align="center">Example - Domain, Subdomain and Wildcard Subdomain</h2>
 </p>

-This example application gives an idea how to use Domain, Subdomain and Wildcard Subdomain with aah framework.
+This example application gives insights on how to use domains, subdomains and wildcard subdomains with aah framework.
 Reference to [Routes Config](https://docs.aahframework.org/routing.html).

-## How to get the aah examples?
+### Get aah examples

 ```bash
 git clone https://github.com/go-aah/examples.git $GOPATH/src/aahframework.org/examples
 ```

-## How to run this example?

-### Configuring local DNS mapping
+### Configure local DNS mapping

-First we have to configure `hosts` file.
-Purpose is do local DNS mapping for `sample.com`.
-This step is not applicable for production, typically these settings happens in your domain DNS manager.
+Firstly, configure `hosts` file.
+The purpose is to do local DNS mapping for `sample.com`.
+This step is not applicable for production.
+Typically, these settings happen in domain DNS manager.
 Learn more about [Wildcard DNS - wikipedia](https://en.wikipedia.org/wiki/Wildcard_DNS_record)

 This [rackspace article](https://support.rackspace.com/how-to/modify-your-hosts-file/) covers the steps to modify-your-hosts-file for Mac, Linux and Windows.